Donald's Encyclopedia of Popular Music

 Duke had become leader of the Washingtonians when Snowden left in 1925 (possibly because Greer didn't want to be leader); Whetsel left to study medicine, replaced by the profoundly influential Bubber Miley (b James Wesley Miley, 3 April 1903, Aiken SC; d 20 May 1932, Welfare Island, NY).
 Fred Guy joined on banjo (b 23 May 1897, Burkesville GA; d 22 November 1971, Chicago); Charlie Irvis (1899-1939), who played a growling trombone, was replaced by Joe 'Tricky Sam' Nanton (b 1 February 1904, NYC; d 20 July 1946, San Francisco) and they were joined for a brief period by Sidney Bechet.

 Duke's band could play as hot as any other outfit, but soon Ellington's music had a sensual beauty that the others lacked.
 The first recordings were made in November 1924; through the Cotton Club period discs were issued on many labels as the Washingtonians, Ten Blackberries, Jungle Band, Harlem Footwarmers, Whoopee Makers, Duke Ellington and His Orchestra, His Cotton Club Orchestra etc; some issued on subsidiary labels under made-up names.
 For the first few years Ellington had had limited experience leading a band larger than a septet; the Washingtonians may have been expanded for brief tours of New England in 1924 and 1925, but from mid-1926 the band had 9 or 10 members, making more voicings and colours available.
 'Li'l Farina', made in June 1926, was probably not Ellington's composition, though he may have written it and sold it outright; it was relatively simple, but five months later came the first recording of 'East St. Louis Toodle-Oo', virtually the first Ellington classic (although at least one of its themes was probably invented by Miley).
-The band went to the Cotton Club when King Oliver wasn't offered enough money: they stayed from December 1927 to February 1931 except for tours; they made the short film Black And Tan Fantasy in 1929, and broadcasts from the Cotton Club made them famous.
-Ellington wrote or arranged music for the floor shows (though much of it was written by Harold Arlen, Jimmy McHugh and Dorothy Fields); he discovered a talent for tone colour and began to create a unique body of composition.
+There is a story that King Oliver turned down a residency at the Cotton Club because he was not offered enough money, but that is probably not true; the Ellington band seems to have been specifically wanted.
+They stayed from December 1927 to February 1931 except for tours; they made the short film Black And Tan Fantasy in 1929, and broadcasts from the Cotton Club made them famous.
+Ellington wrote or arranged music for the floor shows (though much of it was written by Harold Arlen, Jimmy McHugh and Dorothy Fields; it was McHugh who said many years later that he had wanted Duke at the Cotton Club).
+Ellington had discovered a talent for tone colour and had begun to create a unique body of composition.

 Legend had it that European critics, especially Constant Lambert in the UK, first compared Ellington's tone colours to those of Delius and Debussy; in fact it was Robert Donaldson Darrell, later a distinguished classical critic, in the USA magazine Disques for June 1932: Darrell had reviewed 'East St Louis Toodle-Oo' in the Phonograph Monthly Review in June 1927, and 'Black And Tan Fantasy' in July, not realizing it was the same band under another name: between November 1926 and April 1930 'East St Louis Toodle-Oo' was recorded eight times on six labels (not counting alternate takes) with different arrangements each time as the young composer experimented.